OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/hybrid_cloud.rst

 Afterwards, copy the context of the .pem certificate in the clipboard and paste it in the text area of the Control Panel Pem Management Certificate field.

-More information on MS Azure support can be found `here <http://docs.opennebula.org/4.10/advanced_administration/cloud_bursting/azg.html>`__.
+More information on MS Azure support can be found :doc:`here <advanced_administration/cloud_bursting/azg.html>`.

 .. note:: Azure hybrid connectors only support non authenticated http proxies